July 13, 2023

 2. Cognitive Behavioral Therapy (CBT)

-- Reduces anxiety associated with tinnitus.
+- Reduces the anxiety and fear often associated with tinnitus.

 3. Healthy Lifestyle Adjustments